-I have been a studio potter since 1993.
+I have been a potter since 1993.
 While living in Louisiana, I got a job managing and teaching at a community craft center, Gumbo U, and took courses at Louisiana State University and University of Louisiana, Lafayette.

 In 1999, I moved to Stamping Ground, Kentucky where I worked out of my home for 10 years exhibiting at craft shows throughout the region.
 In 2010, I joined two other potters to open a studio and gallery in Frankfort, Kentucky called Broadway Clay.
 I have recently returned home to work solely on making pottery and doing craft fairs.